 \subsection{Estimating the transition intensity from infected to hospitalized}

-We now describe an iterative estimation scheme for the estimation of $\mu_2$.
+We now describe an iterative algorithm to estimate the transition intensity $\mu_2$.
 The procedure uses a similar approach as for the estimation of $\mu_1$, discussed in the last section.
-At the $r$th iteration of the algorithm we have an estimated value of $\mu_2$ from the last iteration that we denote by $\widehat{\mu}_2^{(r-1)}$.
-For $r=1$ we use an initial guess $\widehat{\mu}_2^{(0)}$ of $\mu_2$.
-The $r$th iteration of the algorithm consists of two steps.
-In the first step we construct a two-dimensional process $\hat N_2^{(r)}(t,\d s)$ that approximates $N_2(t,\d s)$.
-This is done by using the estimator $\widehat{\mu}_2^{(r-1)}$ from the previous iteration and by using the observed processes $N_1(t)$ and $N_2(t)$, compare \eqref{eq:alpha1a}:
+Starting with an initial guess, $\widehat{\mu}_2^{(0)}$, of $\mu_2$, the $r$th iteration of the algorithm consists of two steps.
+In the first step we construct a two-dimensional process $\widehat N_2^{(r)}(t,\d s)$ that approximates $N_2(t,\d s)$.
+This is done by using the estimator $\widehat{\mu}_2^{(r-1)}$ from the previous iteration{, and } the observed processes $N_1(t)$ and $N_2(t)$ {as follows (compare with equation \eqref{eq:alpha1a}):}

-In the second step, we proceed similarly as in getting the update of $\widehat{\mu}_1^{(r+1)}$ in \eqref{eq:alpha1b}:
+In the second step, we proceed similarly to \eqref{eq:alpha1b} to get the update: